johnwargo/mcnelly-softworks-11ty/src/index.md

 **_Note:_**

-**_Effective January 1, 2016, McNelly SoftWorks has discontinued the sale of it's What Now?
+**_Effective January 1, 2016, McNelly SoftWorks discontinued the sale of it's What Now?
 The Essential Guide for new Soccer Referees.
 See [here](http://www.mcnellysoftworks.com/discontinued-book/) for more details._**

-**_Effective April 1, 2014 McNelly SoftWorks has discontinued the sales and support of our software products for sports officials: Official's Record Keeper and FormBlaster._**
+**_Effective April 1, 2014 McNelly SoftWorks discontinued the sales and support of our software products for sports officials: Official's Record Keeper and FormBlaster._**